AdobeDocs/commerce-admin.en/help/page-builder/tabs.md

 ## Toolboxes

 When you are working with the _Tabs_ content type, you add and edit individual tabs and the tabs container that holds one or more tabs.
-Each tab has its own toolbox that you use to design tabs on the Page Builder stage.
+Each tab has its own toolbox that you use to design tabs on the [!DNL Page Builder] stage.

 ### Individual tab toolbox